 The service runs year-around but students require the most support between Sept-Dec for CVs and Nov-Feb for interview/assessment practice.
 SMF would let you know when there is a student requiring support and put you both in touch.
 Please note we are not recruiting for additional volunteers with the RSS at this time.

 Residential Internship Provider

-Residential internships are a great way for firms to reach talented young people from all over the UK by bringing them to London for two weeks during school summer holidays.
+Residential internships are a great way for firms to reach talented young people from all over the UK by bringing them to your city for one or two weeks during school summer holidays.
 Through organising a programme like this, you’ll support a cohort of students ranging from up and down the country by giving them an invaluable insight into the career that they want to get into.

-We are experts in supervising young people, so before and after the working day, SMF trained Group Leaders will be on hand for students in out-of-work hours and to oversee a series of evening activities to not only develop the participants’ soft skills, such as networking, but to let them get a taste of London by taking them on the London Eye and to a West End show.
-If you would like more information please email firstname.lastname@example.org.
+We are experts in supervising young people, so before and after the working day, SMF trained Group Leaders will be on hand for students in out-of-work hours and to oversee a series of evening activities to not only develop the participants’ soft skills, such as networking, but to let them get a taste of a different city by taking visiting the sights.

 Pro bono support

 Get to know the SMF more and work with us on a pro-bono basis by helping us to run our charity efficiently in order to reach the students we target and to offer them the opportunities that we do.